Henry-WK/henry-wk.github.io/README.md

 associate.
 Trained to learn restaurant protocol, and efficient cooking strategy.
 Collaboratively working with 10-15 people to keep business running smoothly, and ensure customer satisfaction.

 ---

+### Brooklyn Public Library

+**Homework Tutor & Shelving Volunteer &nbsp;&nbsp;&nbsp; - &nbsp;&nbsp;&nbsp; Fall 2019 and Spring 2020

+Tutor/homework support for struggling students to improve their skills, and gain academic confidence.
+Responsible for book sorting and shelving, including learning and mastering the Dewey Decimal System.

+---